Category: Art Conservation

 November 20, 2024 Written by CAS Staff

-The Winterthur/University of Delaware Program in Art Conservation (WUDPAC) faculty and students have been hosting free-of-charge monthly or bi-monthly cultural heritage conservation clinics since 1976, where advice on condition, care, and possible treatment is offered without charge.
-We are proud that this is a service for members of the community who are interested in how to care for or how to find trained conservators to treat their treasured family possessions.
-(We have had visitors bringing things from as far away as Charlottesville, VA and Williamstown, MA!)
+The Winterthur and the University of Delaware conservation staff, faculty, and students have been hosting the monthly or bi-monthly cultural heritage Conservation Clinic since 1976, where advice on condition, care, and possible treatment is offered without charge.
+We are proud that this is a free service for members of the community who are interested in how to care for or how to find trained conservators to treat their treasured family possessions.
+(We have had visitors bringing items from as far away as Charlottesville, VA and Williamstown, MA!)
 A small percentage of the works may be accepted for treatment by advanced graduate students if they have unique problems that fit into the teaching curriculum.
-However, many of our graduates or their professional colleagues are skilled private conservators located in the mid-Atlantic region, and we are glad to provide their contact information.
+However, many of our program alumni or their professional colleagues are skilled private conservators located in the mid-Atlantic region, and we are glad to provide their contact information and recommend their services.

 four people looking at a painting